jcordtz/load_script/README.md

 # Cleanup procedure

-Every time the load_purview script is run, and a source is created, the process registers its progress in a file called <SOURCE_NAME>_<PID>_log.sh, where <SOURCE_NAME> is the name of the source being created, <PID>; is the process_id for the Linux process - provided for uniqueness, so that the same source can be loaded multiple times, for instance with different tables.
+Every time the load_purview script is run, and a source is created, the process registers its progress in a file called SOURCE_NAME_PID_log.sh, where SOURCE_NAME is the name of the source being created, PID; is the process_id for the Linux process - provided for uniqueness, so that the same source can be loaded multiple times, for instance with different tables.

 The structure of these files in so that the contains the corresponding "delete" statements using pv of what has been created.

-So, if you want to delete everything from a run simply execute the file using the command ./<SOURCE_NAME>_<PID>_log.sh.
+So, if you want to delete everything from a run simply execute the file using the command ./SOURCE_NAME_PID_log.sh.

 Alternatively, you can use the commands shown in the file to selective delete unwanted items.